triangledirt/books/RAPE!.md

 There are only two ways to get laid: get her drunk or have her like you.
 The first is foolproof whereas the second is hit or miss.
 If you wait around for a girl to like you, you could be waitin' a long time.
 When you get a bitch drunk, results are immediate.

 You go out with your boys, looking sharp in a nice shirt or something.
 Hair slicked back, plenty of product.
 (Bitches like product.)
 You select a nice club preferably on State Street.
 Then you sit back and wait.
 The bitches will be on you like peanut butter on jelly.
 When they dance, you might be tempted to go to them.
 But don't.
 Bitches like when you stay put.
 You watch them dance.
 You check out the way they move.
 You think: is this the kind of bitch who is likely to have a live pussy?
 Is she likely to be too stuck up?
 Too resistant to force?
 Does she have mace?
 Watch the warning signs.
 A bitch who thinks too much is likely to have friends who think too much.
-You want an academic bitch, no doubt---where's the fun in fucking a dotard?
+You want an academic bitch, no doubt—where's the fun in fucking a dotard?
 You want a bitch in high-level classes but who likes to drink like your uncle.
 A bitch who likes to party too much for her own good.
 A bad bitch.
 A bitch who likes to get in trouble.

 The best is a submissive bitch.
 Who sucks your dick as soon as you in the dorm room, kneelin' on the floor and shit.
 Fuck, I love when a bitch sucks my balls.
 Because you know they don't want to do that shit.
 But the fact that they'll do it anyway, with all that hair in they mouth..well..some bitches are truly desperate for cock, what can I say?

 I tells you about a girl named Mary.
 Mary be's a freshman, she has they librarian glasses and everything.
 True scholar.
 I mean seriously, she was like a Rhodes Scholar or something.
 Biology major.
 About 5'2".
 Big-ass titties.
 Mary comes up to me in the dorm.
 Asks me if I'll lick her pussy.
 I said, Mary, you know I'm not going to lick your pussy.
 She says Why not.
 I say, Because, I can smell your nasty pussy from here and I don't lick stinky pussy.
 She says she'll wash it, and come back, and will I lick her pussy.
 So I said, Ok, you wash it, and I'll meet you in your room in half an hour.
 So half an hour passes.
-I peruse some porn I have on my computer to try and get in the mood---nothing special, just some video of a woman getting fucked by a horse.
+I peruse some porn I have on my computer to try and get in the mood—nothing special, just some video of a woman getting fucked by a horse.
 Then I go up to Mary's room.
 Knock on the door.
 She answers in some sort of nineteenth-century neglige, like we're going to make love or something.
 I said Mary this isn't that kind of party.
 Then I pull out my gun.
 I put it in her face and I say, "Get down on your knees and suck my cock."
 She says, "Is this a joke?"
 And I say, "No, do you wanna get shot in the head?"
 So she sucks my cock.
 I get hard.
 Then I say, "Mary, get on your stomach on the floor, I'm gonna fuck your ass.
 Have you ever been fucked in the ass before?"
 She says no. I say, "Well, you're gonna like this.
 Just like opening presents on Christmas morning.
 Don't scream too loud or I'll shoot you in the fucking head, understood?"
 That's my story about Mary.

 Mary I fucked in the ass.
 But I'm almost exclusively a pussy man.
 Ass fucking is more of a novelty to me, something to do when you don't even respect a girl enough to fuck her cunt.
-I like a pussy that's nice and clean, no hair, though I'll fuck a hairy pussy---in a pinch.
+I like a pussy that's nice and clean, no hair, though I'll fuck a hairy pussy—in a pinch.
 I prefer big pussy lips, no roast beef, nice and tight and plenty of moisture on the inside but no drips.
 Keep that shit to yourself, you don't need to be flowing all out on the sheets and shit.

 I like to spank a pussy with a fly swatter, to fatten it up before I fuck it.
 Get that pussy red with some hard spanks.
 Then spit on my hand, stick my fingers inside it, then come in with the dick, spreadin' those lips with my dickhead, then sweet, sweet fucking.